-- A. For films qualifying between October 1, 2023, and June 30, 2024, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
-PT on Thursday, August 15, 2024.
-For films qualifying between July 1, 2024, and December 31, 2024, entrants must submit all submission materials, including the digital upload of the film for streaming purposes, by 5 p.m.
-PT on Thursday, October 17, 2024. - B. The picture must be submitted in the same Awards year in which it first qualifies.
-Documentaries submitted for the 97th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category. - C. Entrants must complete the online submission form located on the Academy's Awards Submission site and submit to the Academy the digital upload of the film for streaming purposes.
+- A. For films qualifying between October 1, 2024, and June 30, 2025, entrants must submit all submission materials, including the digital upload of the film and captions for streaming purposes, by 5 p.m.
+PT on Thursday, August 14, 2025.
+For films qualifying between July 1, 2025, and December 31, 2025, entrants must submit all submission materials, including the digital upload of the film and captions for streaming purposes, by 5 p.m.
+PT on Thursday, October 16, 2025. - B. The picture must be submitted in the same Awards year in which it first qualifies.
+Motion pictures submitted for the 98th Academy Awards in any category will not be eligible for consideration in subsequent Awards years in any category.

+- C. Monday, December 1, 2025, is the last day to withdraw a film from Academy Awards consideration.
+Withdrawing and/or failure to complete the qualifying standards may risk future awards disqualification. - D. Entrants must complete the online submission form located on the Academy's Awards Submission site and submit to the Academy the digital upload of the film for streaming purposes, including English captions or subtitles, as well as all required submission materials. - E. Submission forms must be signed by all credited directors and producers.
+This is to ensure that all potential awards-eligible parties are properly informed of the submission.
 The digital upload of the film submitted for Academy Awards consideration must be identical in content and length to the print or DCP that qualified.
-For films with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the submission deadline, entrants may request an extension for the digital upload only.
-For films qualifying after the submission deadline, entrants must provide documentation from the qualifying theater by the submission deadline confirming that the film will satisfy the release requirements.

-- D. The significant dialogue or narration must be substantially in English, or the film must have English-language subtitles. - E. Filmmakers whose entries advance to the shortlist must submit either one 35mm or 70mm film print or one DCP of the film after the shortlist is announced.
-The Academy will retain for its archives one film print or DCP of every film receiving a nomination.
+For films with a planned theatrical release before the end of the calendar year, but which will not have a locked picture by the submission deadline, entrants may request an extension for the digital upload of the film only.
+For films qualifying after Thursday, October 16, 2025, entrants must provide documentation from the qualifying theater by the submission deadline confirming that the film will satisfy the release requirements. - F. The significant dialogue or narration must be substantially in English, or the film must have English-language subtitles. - G. The Academy may retain for its archives one ProRes file and one DCP of every film receiving a nomination.
 By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only.